neckberg/hashdown/README.md

 ```
 Skipping a header level (e.g. jumping from `#` to `###`) is not allowed, as this would create an invalid array.

+### Lists and Sequential arrays
 Markdown headers can also be used to produce sequential (rather than associative) arrays.
-A header with no inline text (e.g. a lone hash `#`, as opposed to one followed by a string, e.g. `# Some Header / Key String`) will simply increment the key.
+A header with no inline text (e.g. a lone hash `#`) will simply increment the key.
 The two documents below are equivalent, and correspond with the PHP array beneath:
 ```md
 # Ingredients
 ##